 Clinical Psychology Graduate Student

-- Mechanisms of social connection and isolation on health-related outcomes
+- Mechanisms of social connection and isolation on health outcomes

-- PhD in Clinical Psychology, 2023 University of Washington
+- PhD in Clinical Psychology, 2023 Minor: Quantitative Psychology University of Washington

 - MS in Clinical Psychology, 2016 University of Washington

-- BS in Psychology, 2013 University of Washington
+- BS in Psychology, 2013 Minor: Ethics University of Washington

 UW COVID-19 Response Study

-King County, WA is currently the epicenter of the COVID-19 outbreak in the United States, and the disease appears to be spreading rapidly across the region and beyond.
+King County, WA was the first the epicenter of the COVID-19 outbreak in the United States, and the disease appears to be spreading rapidly across the region and beyond.
 The purpose of this research is to understand how an outbreak such as this affect our mental and social well-being and how these in turn influence our own behavioral response.
 We are recruiting adults (18+) who currently live in King County, WA to participate in this research.
-Participants will take a brief (3 minute) survey on their smart phones every evening for 2.5 months, where they will be asked about their emotional, behavioral, and social responses to COVID-19.
+Participants took a brief (3 minute) survey on their smart phones every evening for 2.5 months, where they will be asked about their emotional, behavioral, and social responses to COVID-19.

 Please contact us with any questions: firstname.lastname@example.org